AhmedEhabHM/Kanban_Board/README.md

 ## About the Project

-This Kanban board was developed as part of my **traning at Mindset**, marking my **fifth project** during the training.
+This Kanban board was developed as part of my **traning at Mindset**, marking my **final project** during the training.
 What made this project special was that it was my **first time working in a team**, and I had the opportunity to lead the team as the **Team Leader**.

 ##  Key Features
 - Add new tasks